Alchemical-3D/Alembic_Toolhead/README.md

 | 🛠️ **[Assembly Guide](Assembly_Guide.md)** | A fully-illustrated, step-by-step mastercloth for putting the Alembic together safely. |
 | ⚙️ **[Print Settings](Print_Settings.md)** | Essential slicer configurations, material recommendations, and orientation rules. |
 | 🧭 **[Alpha State & Direction](ALPHA_&_DIRECTION.md)** | Current hardware support, active development roadmap, and how to provide feedback. |

 ---

-> [!TIP]
-> **Pneumatics and Compatible Systems**<br>
-> *This toolhead uses pressurized air (similar to quiet aquarium or medical equipment pumps, rather than loud shop compressors).
-If you're interested in this project, check out the **[Pneuma Part Cooling](https://github.com/Alchemical-3D/Pneuma_Remote_Air)** project!
-It is a companion project from Alchemical-3D that provides a professional, quiet, and high-performance pneumatic air supply designed specifically to integrate seamlessly with Alembic.*

----